Casemiro hopes Ronaldo stays at Manchester United

 "We approached each other because of the language, too.
 Since the first day here, he has helped me with everything.
 He is helping me a lot.
 I really hope he stays with us."

-Brazil midfielder Casemiro, who joined United from Real in a deal reported to be worth up to 70 million euros ($69.80 million), could be set for his debut against Southampton in Saturday's league game.
+Brazil midfielder Casemiro, who joined United from Real in a deal reported to be worth up to nearly £60 million, could be set for his debut against Southampton in Saturday's league game.

 United are 14th in the league on three points after three games.